keithbj/tsx-two-fa/README.md

 ## Development server

-Once json-server is runnng as above, run `ng serve` for a dev server.
+Once json-server is runnng as above, run `npm start` for a dev server.
 The app will automatically reload if you change any of the source files.